 The brighter period of the year lasts for 3.1 months, from April 7 to July 10, with an average daily incident shortwave energy per square meter above 5.8 kWh.
 The brightest day of the year is May 14, with an average of 6.7 kWh.

 The darker period of the year lasts for 2.9 months, from November 11 to February 7, with an average daily incident shortwave energy per square meter below 3.5 kWh.
 The darkest day of the year is December 25, with an average of 2.6 kWh.

 For the purposes of this report, the geographical coordinates of North Myrtle Beach are 33.816 deg latitude, -78.680 deg longitude, and 3 ft elevation.

-The topography within 2 miles of North Myrtle Beach is essentially flat, with a maximum elevation change of 46 feet, and an average elevation above sea level of 10 feet.
-Within 10 miles contains only modest variations in elevation (184 feet).
+The topography within 2 miles of North Myrtle Beach is essentially flat, with a maximum elevation change of 46 feet and an average elevation above sea level of 10 feet.
+Within 10 miles is essentially flat (184 feet).
 Within 50 miles also contains only modest variations in elevation (266 feet).

 The area within 2 miles of North Myrtle Beach is covered by water (49%) and artificial surfaces (46%), within 10 miles by water (48%) and trees (27%), and within 50 miles by water (42%) and trees (32%).

 This report illustrates the typical weather in North Myrtle Beach, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.